 1. Company name:

 2. Date of Meeting:

 3. Referral Item(s):

 4. Description of Putnam's Business Relationship with Issuer of Proxy which may give rise to a conflict of interest: None

 5. Describe procedures used to address any conflict of interest: N/A

 6. Describe any contacts from parties outside Putnam Management (other than routine communications from proxy solicitors) with respect to the referral item not otherwise reported in an investment professional's recommendation:

 No ne

-CE RTIFICATION

-rec e undersigned officer of Putnam Investments certifies that, to the best of his or her knowledge, any ommendation of an investment professional provided under circumstances where a conflict of interest exists made solely on the investment merits and without regard to any other consideration.
+The RTIFICATION e undersigned officer of Putnam Investments certifies that, to the best of his or her knowledge, any ommendation of an investment professional provided under circumstances where a conflict of interest exists and without regard to any other consideration.

-me:

-Pro oxy Voting Team
+me: oxy Voting Team